 By animating our collections and scholarship, jazz programs, exhibits and concerts connect audiences with their history and fuel conversations about how music can imact and reflect our past, present and future.

 Visitors to the National Museum of American History can experience jazz through:

-Welcome to the Smithsonian Jazz Masterworks Orchestra!
+- Performances by the Smithsonian Jazz Masterworks Orchestra

-Jazz Appreciation Month (JAM)
+- Programs during Jazz Appreciation Month